-This article defines a learning object (LO) and highlights the different types of LOs, and explores the Teach It in-depth.
+This resource defines a learning object (LO), highlights the different types of LOs, and explores the Teach It in-depth.

 Lincoln Empowered is made up of learning objects.
 These learning objects can be assigned independently, but when they are arranged in courses, they create rich lessons.
 Not all learning objects are the same.
 Each learning object type provides students with a different approach to learning.
 These varied approaches will keep students on their toes, creating an experience that is fun--and more importantly, engaging!